HopeMWatson/code-walkthrough-lwt-style-is-everything/README.md

 7. Investigate one or two more tables on your own using the duckdb CLI.
 8. To quit the duckdb CLI write `.quit` in the command line.

+That brings us back to our directory.
+Now is a good time to take a look our project and pipelines.

 ## 3. Read action code and learn its functions
 1. Open `.github/workflows`.